 Engagements for audits of government grants, government units or other recipients of government monies typically require that such audits comply with government audit standards, guides, procedures, statutes, rules, and regulations, in addition to generally accepted auditing standards.
-If a member accepts such an engagement and undertakes an obligation to follow specified government audit standards, guides, procedures, statutes, rules and regulations, in addition to generally accepted auditing standards.
-If a member accepts such an engagement and undertakes an obligation to follow specified government audit standards, guides, procedures, statutes, rules and regulations, in addition to generally accepted auditing standards, he is obligated to follow such requirements.
+If a member accepts such an engagement and undertakes an obligation to follow specified government audit standards, guides, procedures, statutes, rules and regulations, in addition to generally accepted auditing standards, in addition to generally accepted auditing standards, in addition to generally accepted auditing standards, he is obligated to follow such requirements.
 Failure to do so is an act discreditable to the profession in violation of Rule 501 [ET section 501.01], unless the member discloses in his report the reason for deviating from the requirements.